Fishing License Information

 - Suckers, fallfish, and carp may be taken by snares, spears, or bow and arrow.

 - Freshwater minnows may be taken for bait with minnow traps, dip nets, and seines not greater than four feet (4 ft.) deep by eight feet (8 ft.) long and having a square mesh size not larger than one-fourth inch (1/4 in.) unless otherwise licensed by the DEM.
-This regulation does not supersede minimum size limits of the fish listed in regulations or current alewife/blueback herring regulations as detailed in the Diadromous Fisheries section found on Diadromous Fish Regulations.
-See also Seasons, Creel Limits, and Minimum Size Limits, Exception #13.
+This regulation does not supersede minimum size limits of the fish listed in regulations or current alewife/blueback herring regulations as detailed in the Diadromous Fisheries section found on General Regulations.
+See also Seasons, Creel Limits, & Minimum Size Limits, Exception #13.